Sorry, you need to enable JavaScript to visit this website.

 Approach

-Paleoscience is particularly in need of such initiatives on Data Stewardship, because of its continually evolving array of proxy-data types and its global scope with unique regional contexts and calibration issues.
-Considering the current international attention on big data and open data, this timely integrative activity deserves major effort across PAGES components.
+Paleoscience is particularly in need of such initiatives on Data Stewardship because of its continually evolving array of proxy-data types and global scope, with unique regional contexts and calibration issues, as well as the incorporation of human knowledge on paleostudies.
+Considering the current international attention on big data and open data, data stewardship deserves more attention across PAGES activities.

-At the same time, we recognize the enormity of issues involving the production, management and reuse of the paleo community’s diverse data types.
-The Data Stewardship integrative activity will develop sets of best practice for data standards, archiving, and access, by soliciting broad input from the international community of experts and engaging the PAGES working groups into this coordinated activity.
+At the same time, PAGES recognizes the number of challenges involving the production, management, and reuse of the paleo community’s diverse data types.
+A set of materials outlining best practices for data standards, including archiving, crediting (generators and non-represented owners) and accessing data, have been developed for the Data Stewardship Activity.
+This also takes into account broad input from the international community of experts, and actively engaging PAGES working groups in this coordinated activity.

 Objectives

-We will concentrate on activities that can be accomplished in a relatively short time by focusing on priorities and concrete activities that add value to bottom-up efforts already in progress.
+PAGES will focus on activities that can be accomplished in a relatively short time as self-contained, small projects.
+To do so, PAGEs will focus on priorities and concrete activities that add value to bottom-up efforts already in progress.

-- How to better integrate data stewardship into working group design and reporting?
+- To better integrate data stewardship into working group design and reporting.

-- How to facilitate the development of paleodata standards?
+- To facilitate the development of data standards.

-- How to develop standardized terminologies and sufficient metadata to favor reliable interpretation, to facilitate updates and to support reuse of the paleodata?
+- To develop standardized terminologies and sufficient metadata to favor reliable interpretation, to facilitate updates and to support reuse of the research data.

 This issue of Past Global Changes Magazine "Building and Harnessing Open Paleodata" was published in November 2018 and showcases the ongoing growth of a rich variety of openly available, globally distributed paleodata.